cnb2412/terraform-module-gcp-tf-pipeline/README.md

 # Terraform module to create a CICD pipline Terraform pipeline

-This module allows for creating a CICD pipline on GCP to develop and deploy IaC.
+This module allows for creating multistate CICD piplines on GCP to develop and deploy IaC.

+It follows a trunk-based approach.
+That is, it creates a pipeline that is triggered by a commit to the main branch of a git repo and deploys automatically to a test env.
+Furthermore, it creates a second pipeline tht is triggered manually to deloy the same branch to a prod env.

 ## Usage